aodr3w/keiji/README.md

 	return tasks.NewSchedule().Run().Every(10).Seconds().Build()
 }
 ```
-- a task can can be schedule to run on a fixed interval defined `Seconds, Minutes or Hours` e.g
+- A task can can be schedule to run on a fixed interval defined `Seconds, Minutes or Hours` e.g

 ```
 return tasks.NewSchedule().Run().Every(10).Seconds().Build()
 ```

-- alternatively, it can be scheduled to run on a specific day at a specific time e.g
+- Alternatively, it can be scheduled to run on a specific day at a specific time e.g

 ```
 return tasks.NewSchedule().On().Friday().At("10:00PM").Build()
 ```
-- the time value can be either `12hour or 24hour format`.
+- The time value can be either `12hour or 24hour format`.

 ## STEP 3: build & save task